 Lighten our darkness, we beseech thee, O Lord; and by thy great mercy defend us from all perils and dangers of this night …

-It’s not till I step across the threshold that it dawns on me that the terms and conditions for coming back as a guest are not different from those which applied then to boarders—perhaps staff too.
+Stepping across the threshold into this simulacrum, this vivid dream, I discover that that the terms and conditions for returning as a guest are just like those applicable then to boarders—perhaps staff too.
 There is no escape: the commitment is binding.
 In return for their hospitality and care, I am to give them my precious years.
 I had a day or two in mind, at most.
 Now I’m to be a student teacher, an “usher”, to do whatever they want of me.
-I entered like a curious and unwitting animal, now to find myself trapped.
+After entering like a curious and unwitting animal, I find myself trapped.

 Back in the corridor, the classes have broken up.
 A bustling throng goes to and fro.
 Someone says “Aren’t you going to help with the Project?
 We’re all on that now.”
 I know nothing of this.
 “You know—the Labour Project.”
 I follow the throng into the Hall and see them painting huge murals, or maybe posters, which pretty much cover the walls.
 I quite like the bold brush-strokes, the contrasts of colour, the bigness of it all.
 I can’t decide whether the wildness of these daubs shows passion or merely ineptitude.
 There are slogans: a pervasive theme: plight of the workers, iniquity of their bosses, general outrage and activism.
 Boys and masters are united in this outlet for their energies.